victis23/Inventory-Tracker-Iphone-App/README.md

 # Print Plus Inventory Tracker
 Designed & Developed By: Scott Leonard aka Michael Wells

+Do you work in an office that is constantly using and purchasing paper?
+Do you have trouble keeping track of how much inventory you have remaining, how much you've spent on a certain item, or when you'll need to purchase more?
+Well, if this sounds like you, then you're in luck!
+Inventory Tracker is a robust tracking app that allows you the piece-of-mind of no longer having to struggle keeping track of paper inventory.

+### What It Does

+1. Keeps a sorted list of your current inventory where the amounts that need re-purchasing automatically rise to the top of the list based on parameters that you've set up.

+2. Puts contact information for each of you suppliers at your fingertips.
+No more having to google for their phone numbers or address.

+3. Provides a built-in paper cut calculator.
+No more guessing about how many items you can fit on a sheet.
+Simply type in the size of the raw material and the size of the product and instantly know how much material you'll need to order.

+4. Keep track of your spending.
+Do you want to know how much you've spent on a particular project.
+Well, you'll no longer need to go rummaging through paperwork.
+The answer is just a click away!

 ## What inspired me to create this app.

 >The best projects are those rooted in neccesity.